Places We Go : Fascinating Florence

 Delicious food including the best melt-in-your-mouth burrata salad I've ever had.

-My favorite hotel of our three week trip was in Florence.
-The Hotel Pendini was right on Piazza della Repubblicca.
-My rooom was just below the fist "P" on the hotel sign.
+This trip, my favorite hotel was in Florence.
+The Hotel Pendini is right on Piazza della Repubblicca.
+My room was just below the fist "P" on the hotel sign.
 For a single, Hotel Pendini was €215 (including breakfast) per night.

 John&Jim settle in for breakfast at Hotel Pendini.
 I loved European yogurt which is thinner that ours.